-See ASHA's Salary Supplement Legislative Success Chart [PDF], under Increasing Salaries in the Schools, to learn more about the 11 states, and the branches of the military, which currently offer salary supplements for certified SLPs working in education settings.
+See ASHA's Salary Supplement Legislative Success Chart [PDF] to learn more about the 11 states, and branches of the military, which currently offer a salary supplement for certified SLPs working in education settings.

-The state of Connecticut provides incentives including a Teacher's Mortgage Assistance Program.
-Contact the Connecticut Housing Finance Authority (CHFA) for more information.
+The state of Connecticut provides incentives including a Teachers' Mortgage Assistance Program.

-Many school districts in Virginia offer financial incentives to recruit qualified speech-language pathologists to Virginia's public schools which include sign-on bonuses, tuition assistance and loan forgiveness.
-Some local school districts offer payment of ASHA dues, recognition of the CCC-SLP, payment for continuing education workshops and conferences, as well as relocation expenses and separate salary scales to attract speech-language pathologists.
-Contact Marie Ireland at email@example.com.
+Many school divisions in Virginia offer financial incentives to recruit qualified SLPs to Virginia's public schools, including sign-on bonuses, tuition assistance, and loan forgiveness.
+Some local school districts offer payment of ASHA dues, recognition of CCC-SLP, payment for continuing education workshops and conferences, as well as relocation expenses and separate salary scales to attract SLPs.
+Contact Marie Ireland for more firstname.lastname@example.org.

-In Nevada, a Coalition on Addressing Personnel Shortages in Special Education and Related Services has been established by the Nevada State Speech-Language-Hearing Association.
-ASHA worked with Nevada to help establish the Coalition.
-The Coalition's goal is to begin and sustain a statewide discussion among the representatives on the need for and value of recruiting and retaining highly qualified providers of special education, related services, and early intervention services to children throughout Nevada.
-The Coalition is comprised of approximately 50 stakeholders, who include but are not limited to representatives from the Nevada legislature, Nevada Department of Education, Nevada State Board of Education, Nevada Board of Examiners, state special education advisors, university department chairs, state education association, school district administrators, school district personnel, parent groups, private practitioners, and state and national associations.
-The Coalition has created a "Get the Word Out" campaign focusing on recruiting middle school, high school, and college students into one of the seven identified professional areas in need of future employment in Nevada school districts and early intervention programs to meet their personnel demands in various special education positions.
+In Nevada, a Coalition on Addressing Personnel Shortages in Special Education and Related Services was established by the Nevada State Speech-Language-Hearing Association, in conjunction with ASHA.
+The Coalition's goal is to begin and sustain a statewide discussion among representatives on the need for and value of recruiting and retaining highly qualified providers of special education, related services, and early intervention services to children throughout the state.
+The Coalition is comprised of approximately 50 stakeholders, including but not limited to representatives from the Nevada Legislature, Nevada Department of Education, Nevada State Board of Education, Nevada Board of Examiners, State Special Education Advisors, University Department Chairs, State Education Association, School District Administrators, school district personnel, parent groups, private practitioners, and state and national associations.
+The Coalition's "Get the Word Out" campaign focuses on recruiting middle school, high school, and college students into one of the seven identified professional areas in need of future employment in Nevada school districts and early intervention programs to meet their personnel demands in various special education positions.

 ASHA's state advocacy team initiated a state outreach initiative to increase communication and collaboration between ASHA and recognized state speech-language-hearing associations.
-The team has divided the country into 4 regions; the Northeast, South, Central/Midwest, and West.
+The team has divided the country into four regions; the northeast, south, central/midwest, and west.
 Assigned liaisons from the state advocacy team communicate regularly with state association leaders providing information, resources, and onsite support on legislative, regulatory, and state administrative issues.
-For more information contact Janet Deppe, ASHA's Director of State Advocacy at email@example.com.
+For more information contact Janet Deppe (email@example.com), ASHA's Director of State Advocacy.

 The State Action Toolkit for Use by Qualified Personnel for Audiology & Speech-Language Pathology Services provides an overview of the issue regarding qualified personnel, data to frame the issue, approaches to resolving the issue and additional resources.